-4 EAL and Inclusion
+4 EAL and inclusion

 - 4.1 In our school, we value each child as a unique individual.
-We will strive to meet the needs of all our children, and to ensure that we meet all statutory requirements related to inclusion.
+We strive to meet the needs of all our children, and to ensure that we meet all statutory requirements related to inclusion.
 All children in our school follow the requirements of the National Curriculum.
 Children with English as an additional language do not produce separate work.
 We provide learning opportunities that enable all pupils to make good progress.
 We strive hard to meet the needs of all pupils learning English as an additional language, and we take all reasonable steps to achieve this. - 4.2 We do not withdraw children from lessons to receive EAL support.
 This involves supporting individual children or small groups of children and, at times, teaching the whole class.
-If further support is needed, we would seek advice from the Inclusion Hub. - 4.3 In the Foundation Stage, we provide opportunities for children to develop their English, and we provide support to help them take part in activities. - 4.4 The Foundation Stage helps children learning English as an additional language by:
+Sometimes the language support teacher works with groups composed not entirely of EAL children. - 4.3 In the Foundation Stage, we provide opportunities for children to develop their English, and we provide support to help them take part in activities. - 4.4 The Foundation Stage helps children learning English as an additional language by: